 Holidays and Cultural Festivities: We provide a variety of ethnic foods and celebratory foods for nearly every holiday and cultural festivity.
 Please let us know if you would like to add your heritage events to our calendar and share the important traditions you have at home.
-Food during these events may include sweets that traditionally are served.
+Food during these events may include a small portion of “sweets” that traditionally are served.

 - NUTS: This facility may have and serve products that contain nuts; to reiterate, we are NOT nut free (sorry).

 - SOY: We do NOT serve edamame, tempeh, tofu, soy milk or any other soy bean product due to allergies.
 However, we are not a soy free facility because there may be soy ingredients in foods and sauces on hand (like soy lecithin or soy sauce).

 - SHELLFISH AND FISH: No shellfish is given to the children, but salmon and other fish are.
 Fish is always wild instead of farm-raised.

 - GLUTEN: If your child has celeriac-disease or a major gluten intolerance that is outlined in specifics by your child’s pediatrician, we can work together with the menu to coordinate which meals are served by us and which are provided by you.

-- DAIRY: Allergies and intolerances vary by product and amount, so we will coordinate with you about the menu or options to find the right solutions for your child.
+- DAIRY: Allergies and intolerance vary by product and amount, so we will coordinate with you about the menu or options to find the right solutions for your child.
 We serve lactose-free, organic milk anyway, but you may provide your own milk and other alternative products to be served per the plan we collaborate on.

-- MISC./OTHER ALLERGIES AND INTOLERANCES: Please contact us to discuss any concerns of questions you have about other issues or those not covered here.
+- MISC./OTHER ALLERGIES AND INTOLERANCE: Please contact us to discuss any concerns of questions you have about other issues or those not covered here.

 Religious and Ethical Practices: